ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

-intended to be trained to assist Guardian nations in using the NDC-Grid installation to permanently sever the link between Earth and the Montauk-Phi-Ex/Falcon and Phoenix Wormhole, preventing further Fallen Angelic infiltration.
-Once the Montauk-Phi-Ex/Falcon and Phoenix Wormholes were permanently shut, Fallen Angelic races would be unable to send in larger ﬂeets to intercept and initiate “Star Wars” with Guardian ﬂeets as they made their inevitable ''First Contact'' mission.
+intended to be trained to assist Guardian nations in using the NDC-Grid installation to permanently sever the link between Earth and the Montauk-Phi-Ex/Falcon and Phoenix Wormhole, preventing further Fallen Angelic inﬁltration.
+Once the Montauk-Phi-Ex/Falcon and Phoenix Wormholes were permanently shut, Fallen Angelic races would be unable to send in larger ﬂeets to intercept and initiate “Star Wars” with Guardian fleets as they made their inevitable ''First Contact'' mission.
 As 1998 approached, all appeared to be going relatively well within the delicate political balances of the 1992 Pleiadian-Sirian Agreements.

          ANUNNAKI DEFECTION, FALCON UN-CAPPED, INDIGO
-                     HUNTING AND EDICT OF WAR 1998-2001 When it became clear in June 1998 that the SAC would commence in 2000, the Pleiadian-Samjase-Luciferian, Nibiruian-Enlil-Odedicron, Thoth-Enki-Zephelium and Galactic Federation Anunnaki collectives
+                     HUNTING AND EDICT OF WAR 1998-2001

+   When it became clear in June 1998 that the SAC would commence in 2000, the Pleiadian-Samjase-Luciferian, Nibiruian-Enlil-Odedicron, Thoth-Enki-Zephelium and Galactic Federation Anunnaki collectives